kdheepak/blog/content/37-advent-of-code-2020.md

 ![](images/advent-of-code-2020-stars.png)

-I did all the puzzles in the [Julia](https://julialang.org/) programming language, and my solutions are available [here](https://github.com/kdheepak/adventofcode/tree/master/2020/julia/src).
+I solved all the puzzles in the [Julia](https://julialang.org/) programming language, and my solutions are available [here](https://github.com/kdheepak/adventofcode/tree/master/2020/julia/src).

 In this post, I wanted to share why I think you should do Advent of Code and idiomatic solutions to all 25 days in the Julia programming language.